-Using the right cutter for the job makes all the difference between getting a jagged, rough, frosty cut or a nice, smooth, clean cut.
+Using the right CNC cutter for the job makes all the difference between getting a jagged, rough, frosty cut or a nice, smooth, clean cut.
 Even though it’s a small piece of the machine, the cutter is doing the majority of the hard work.
 When it comes to cut quality, it’s one of the most important parts.

 While a cutter may work well with one type of material, it might not always be the best choice for others.
 In fact, some cutters are designed specifically for certain types of materials.
 Typically, these cutters last longer and perform more effectively than general-purpose cutters.

 The main issue with using a cutter not specifically designed for use with a material is in the quality of the edge cut.
 There are many applications where that edge will be seen, such as in a retail environment display stand.
 In these instances, it’s important to achieve a smooth, clean, and shiny edge versus one that is frosty, untidy, and rough.

 In fact, when working with acrylic, if the wrong tool is used, the cut may result in a rough finish with ripple marks.
 The modifications in specifically designed cutters can make a substantial difference in their cut quality.

 The saying, “You get what you pay for,” is true when it comes to cutters.
 A less-expensive tool may work adequately for a little while but usually won’t last long.
 Focus on selecting the right tool for the job instead of focusing on the cost of the tool.
 Cutters designed for specific materials last longer than general cutters.